11 Predictive modelling and machine learning

 rmse; mae

 Because of the small sample sizes here, the results can vary a lot if you rerun the two code chunks above several times (try it!).
-When I ran them ten times, the \(RMSE\) varied between 1.8 and 7.6 - quite a difference on the scale of mpg!
+When I ran them 10 times, the \(RMSE\) varied between 1.8 and 7.6 – quite a difference on the scale of mpg!
 This problem is usually not as pronounced if you have larger sample sizes, but even for fairly large datasets, there can be a lot of variability depending on how the data happens to be split.
 It is not uncommon to get a “lucky” or “unlucky” test set that either overestimates or underestimates the model’s performance.

-In general, I’d therefore recommend that you only use test-training splits of your data as a last resort (and only use it with sample sizes of 10,000 or more).
+In general, I’d therefore recommend that you only use test-training splits of your data as a last resort (and only use them with sample sizes of 10,000 or more).
 Better tools are available in the form of the bootstrap and its darling cousin, cross-validation.

-9.1.3 Leave-one-out cross-validation and caret
+11.1.3 Leave-one-out cross-validation and caret

 The idea behind cross-validation is similar to that behind test-training splitting of the data.
-We partition the data into several sets, and use one of them for evaluation.
-The key difference is that we in a cross-validation partition the data into more than two sets, and use all of them (one-by-one) for evaluation.
+We partition the data into several sets and use one of them for evaluation.
+The key difference is that in a cross-validation we partition the data into more than two sets and use all of them (one-by-one) for evaluation.

 To begin with, we split the data into \(k\) sets, where \(k\) is equal to or less than the number of observations \(n\).
 We then put the first set aside, to use for evaluation, and fit the model to the remaining \(k-1\) sets.
 The model predictions are then evaluated on the first set.
 Next, we put the first set back among the others and remove the second set to use that for evaluation.
 And so on.
 This means that we fit \(k\) models to \(k\) different (albeit similar) training sets, and evaluate them on \(k\) test sets (none of which are used for fitting the model that is evaluated on them).

 The most basic form of cross-validation is leave-one-out cross-validation (LOOCV), where \(k=n\) so that each observation is its own set.
-For each observation, we fit a model using all other observations, and then compare the prediction of that model to the actual value of the observation.
+For each observation, we fit a model using all other observations, and then we compare the prediction of that model to the actual value of the observation.
 We can do this using a for loop (Section 6.4.1) as follows:

 # Leave-one-out cross-validation: